Hawkwell & Hockley Residents Association - Join Us - Help Us to Help You

-13. The HRA shall not make any dividend, gift or bonus in money to or between any of its members excepting small tokens of appreciation upon illness or retirement etc.
+13. The Association shall not make any dividend, gift or bonus in money to or between any of its members excepting small tokens of appreciation upon illness or retirement etc.

 14. Any person requesting to become a member of the Committee should not actively represent, support or work for any political organisation without Committee approval.

-15. No Committee Member shall be permitted to stand for local election to represent the HRA ''Hawkwell Residents'' party without the unanimous approval of the Committee and preferably with at least one years prior membership.
-Elected representatives are expected to try and continue active membership of the HRA including attending HRA Committee Meetings.
+15. No Committee Member shall be permitted to stand for local election to represent the Association without the unanimous approval of the Committee and preferably with at least one years prior membership.
+Elected representatives are expected continue active membership of the Association including attending Association Committee Meetings.